UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Example_Jobscripts.md

 ## Resources

-The lines starting with `#$ -l` are where you are requesting resources like wallclock time (how long your job is allowed to run), memory, and possibly tmpfs (local hard disk space on the node, if it has one).
+The lines starting with `#$ -l` are where you are requesting resources like wallclock time (how long your job is allowed to run), memory, and possibly tmpfs (local hard disk space on the node, if it is not diskless).

 If you have no notion of how much you should request for any of these, have a look at [How do I estimate what resources to request in my jobscript?](howto.md#how-do-i-estimate-what-resources-to-request-in-my-jobscript)